-use Print out a usage message and then exit. mount=path The path to mount the RAM filesystem at; if not specified, the filesystem is mounted at /fs/tmpfs. minsize=megs The minimum filesystem size, in Mb.
+use Print out a usage message and then exit.

+mount=path The path to mount the RAM filesystem at; if not specified, the filesystem is mounted at /fs/tmpfs.

+minsize=megsM The minimum filesystem size, in Mb.
+See "About the minsize and maxsize options" below.

-maxsize=megs The maximum filesystem size, in Mb. noglob Specify that the filesystem shouldn't be located in global memory.
+maxsize=megsM The maximum filesystem size, in Mb.
+See "About the minsize and maxsize options" below.

+noglob Specify that the filesystem shouldn't be located in global memory.